Well-posedness and stability analysis of a landscape evolution model: Introduction

+In \cite{chen_equations_2014}, the authors reviewed various landscape evolution models and focused on system~\eqref{syst-intro}.
+They listed some open mathematical problems like local existence in time, regularity of solutions or stability.
+They performed a numerical study on the erosion of a gaussian shaped hill to demonstrate the ability of the model to exhibit pattern formation and studied the influence of some parameters on the complexity of these patterns.
+In \cite{lebrun_numerical_2018}, the authors performed numerical simulations in a more practical context where the initial topography is a real one like the ones found in La Reunion or Madeira islands: they took a particular care of the visualization of landscape evolution through a particular colorization process.
+The simulations show the capacity of the model to describe a realistic evolution in time of the rivers and gullies on these landscapes, provided its parameters are properly chosen.
+Note that the detachment-limit hypothesis is valid for bedrock rivers and must be appropriately modified for alluvial rivers, where sediments form a layer of loose material.
+In this latter case, other classes of models may be considered like the shallow water equations coupled with Exner equations for the transport of sediments: see \cite{fernandez2017formal} for a formal derivation of these models from bi-layer type models (one layer for the fluid and one layer for the sediment) and \cite{fernandez2014influence, escalante2021modelling} for various numerical strategies to perform simulations of bedload sediment transport.
 The aim of this paper is to explore the mechanism of pattern formation in the soil caused by water flow, and to precise the form and the frequency of apparition of these patterns.
 In landscapes, these patterns are channels, bed rivers, valley.
 We will focus on a simple framework where the initial bottom surface is a tilted plane.
 This surface is covered by a layer of water, the water flow from the top of the plane.
 The situation is represented in Figure~\ref{experience}, where the tilted plane is seen from the side.

 Although it is a less realistic framework than the landscape evolution described in \cite{lebrun_numerical_2018} where real initial topographies are considered, it is sufficient to study the emergence of patterns on the surface.
-Note that experiments of erosion on a flat surfaces were conducted in \cite{guerin_streamwise_2020} with a thin film flow which erodes blocks of plaster or salt.\\
+Note that experiments of erosion on a flat surfaces were conducted in \cite{guerin_streamwise_2020} with a thin film flow which erodes blocks of plaster or salt. \\

+The main outcomes of this paper are the following: \begin{itemize} \item We establish the well-posedness of System~\eqref{syst-intro} when the initial fluid height does not vanish. \item We study the spectral stability of constant states when the bottom is an inclined plane and characterize rigorously the spectral instability through a non dimensional number, so called channelization index. \item We perform direct numerical simulations of System~\eqref{syst-intro} for realistic experimental data and on time scales associated to the erosion phenomenon.
+We tackle the problem of severe CFL restrictions due to very short time scales associated to the fluid flow. \end{itemize}